 Wash: Agrax Earthshade

-1st Highlight VMC Green Ochre avoiding cresses
+1st Highlight: VMC Green Ochre avoiding cresses

 2nd Highlight: VMC Green Ochre 1:1 VMC Iraqui Sand